Kavin-Ilananal/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
 A C++ code depicting a iteration of Conway's game of life.
-The output shows initial and the final matrix.
-Can be done in a loop to view further iterations.
+The output shows the matrix after each iteration.

 The Game of Life is a cellular automaton devised by mathematician John Conway.
 It consists of a 2D grid of cells where each cell can either be alive or dead.
 The state of the board evolves generation by generation according to a fixed set of rules based on neighboring cells.